 In 1995, as Bob Briggs was entering his retirement from the University of California, Bill worked with Bob to help establish Solano Winds.
 Bill was the founding President and has served continuously on the Board of Directors since the group began.
 He was the principal trumpet, playing under Bob’s direction, for thirteen years.
 Upon the passing of Bob Briggs in 2008, Bill was named Music Director and Conductor of Solano Winds.
 Under his direction, the band has continued to grow and flourish, becoming a Resident Artist at the Downtown Theatre, performing annually at the Carmichael Park Community Band Festival, and accepting an invitation to perform in 2013 at the Association of Concert Bands’ National Convention.
 Since assuming the duties of Solano Winds Music Director, Bill has continued to perform on the trumpet as well.
-He was a member of the North Bay Wind Ensemble and the Napa Valley College Orchestra for three years, and continues to perform for occasional freelance engagements.
+He was a member of the North Bay Wind Ensemble and the Napa Valley College Orchestra for three years, and continues to perform in various Solano WInds small ensembles and for occasional freelance engagements.

 Contact Our Director -- email@example.com